dgraph-io/dgraph/wiki/content/deploy/index.md

 `-C, --use_compression` (default: false): Enable compression for connections to and from the Alpha server.

-`-a, --alpha` - Distributed Load: You can do a distributed load with Liveloader.
-Just enter a Comma-separated list of Dgraph alpha gRPC server addresses. e.g: `-a "alpha:grpc_port,alpha2:grpc_port,alpha3:grpc_port"`.
+`-a, --alpha` (default: `localhost:9080`): Dgraph Alpha gRPC server address to connect for live loading.
+This can be a comma-separated list of Alphas addresses in the same cluster to distribute the load, e.g.,  `"alpha:grpc_port,alpha2:grpc_port,alpha3:grpc_port"`.

 ### Bulk Loader